James Cunningham (rugby league): London Broncos

 On 26 October 2018, Cunningham signed a one-year deal with the London Broncos keeping him at the club until the end of the 2019 season.

 Toronto Wolfpack

 Cunningham left London to sign for the Toronto Wolfpack during 2019.

 Huddersfield Giants

 On 9 November 2020, it was announced that Cunningham would join Huddersfield from the 2021 season on a two-year deal.

 Toulouse Olympique

 On 16 Oct 2021 it was reported that he had signed for Toulouse Olympique in the Super League.
 He was signed on a two-year contract until the end of the 2023 season.

+York Knights

+In February 2023, it was reported that Cunningham had joined York Knights on a two-year deal.
+He announced his retirement at the end of 2024.

 International career

 In July 2018 he was selected in the England Knights Performance squad.